psliwa/PHPPdf/README.markdown

 Basic document structure
 ------------------------

-Library bases on XML format similar to HTML but this format isnt HTML - some tags are diffrent, interpretation of some attributes is not same as in HTML and CSS standard, way of attributes adding is also diffrent.
+Library bases on XML format similar to HTML but this format isn't HTML - some tags are diffrent, interpretation of some attributes is not as same as in HTML and CSS standards, way of attributes adding is also diffrent.
 The simplest document has following structure:

     <pdf>
         <dynamic-page>